Prag8855/aab/content/guides/residence-permit.md

 If you can't apply in Germany, you must [apply in your home country](#how-to-apply-in-your-country).

-These instructions are for Berlin only.
+The instructions below are for Berlin only.
 Other immigration offices have different rules and wait times.
+If you don't live in Berlin, [find your local immigration office](https://bamf-navi.bamf.de/de/Themen/Behoerden/) and apply there.

 ### 1. Prepare your application